msknapp/website/content/tech/bash/vi-notes.md

 * "G" end of the file.
 * "gg" start of the file.

-# Less important shortcuts
+# Less Important Shortcuts
 * 'x' will delete the character under the cursor, without being in any mode. easily worked around by using the delete character instead.
 * 'r' will let you replace the single character under the cursor, without being in any mode. easily worked around by using 'i' to insert text.
 * 'c' let's you "change" things, it takes a motion.
 It spares you from typing one extra key.

-# Indent a bunch of lines
+# Indent a Bunch of Lines

 1. Go to the first line
 2. ctrl+v